History of the Jews in Afghanistan: Soviet refugee crisis

-Attempts at migration
+Attempted migrations to India

 Some Afghan Jews attempted to emigrate to British India, but when they arrived on the border, the colonial authorities categorised them according to their passports; those with Soviet passports were accused of having "Bolshevist ties" and denied entry.
 Many Afghan Jews were deported back to Soviet-controlled territories under the guise of allegedly violating the "behavioural conduct" codes of British India, although historians have made note of the fact that the colonial government's fear that the emigrants would spread socialist ideas among the Indian public and offer encouragement to the independence movement played a much larger part in its decision to deport them.

 The living conditions of Jews continued to worsen in both Kabul and Herat.
 Many Afghan Jews illegally emigrated to British India during the 1940s during the Second World War.
-Thousands of Afghan Jews also emigrated to Palestine during the war, but most of them emigrated to Palestine after the State of Israel was established in 1948.
+Thousands of Afghan Jews also emigrated to Mandatory Palestine during the war, but most of them emigrated to the State of Israel after it was founded in 1948.
 Some Afghan Jews also emigrated to the United States, most of whom settled in the New York City borough of Queens.

 Emigration

 In 1948, there were over 5,000 Jews in Afghanistan.
-They were allowed to freely emigrate in 1951, and they were also allowed to keep their Afghan citizenship.
 Afghanistan was the only Muslim country which allowed Jewish emigrants to keep their citizenship.
 Most Afghan Jews moved to Israel or the United States.
-Afghan Jews left the country en masse in the 1960s.
-Their resettlement in New York and Tel Aviv was motivated by their search for a better life.
 By 1969, approximately 300 Jews remained in Afghanistan, but most of them left Afghanistan after the Soviet invasion in 1979, leaving only 10 Jews in Afghanistan in 1996, most of whom lived in Kabul.
 Currently, more than 10,000 Jews of Afghan descent live in Israel.
 Over 200 Afghan Jewish families live in New York.
 Over 100 Jews of Afghan descent live in London.